mrcaron/SwInterns2018/README.md

 # SOLIDWORKS 2018 Summer Comp-Sci Internships
-So... you've come to our booth at the career fair and scanned the qr code.
-Please close this repo and solve one (or more!) of the problems below in the _Choose your own adventure_ section.
-This should be a fast exercise, not complicated.
+So... you've come to our booth at the career fair and scanned the qr code which led you here.
+This is a code repository with GitHub (if you're new to git or github, read [the getting started guide](https://guides.github.com/activities/hello-world/)).

+Please clone this repo and create a branch for yourself.
+Solve one (or more!) of the problems below in the _Choose your own adventure_ section.
+When you're done, create a pull request for us.
 Write clearly, write correctly.
 State any assumptions you make.
-When you're done, create a pull request for us.
 We look forward to chatting over your code!

 ## Choose Your Own Adventure